ColorlessSaber/python-projects/README.md

 <!--ABOUT THE PROJECT -->
 ## About The Project
-The repository contains Tech Academy projects involving the programming langague Python.
-Learned the basics of Python and object-oriented programming.
-Also learn how to use the libraries tkinter and Sqlite, and the framework Django.<br>
+The repository contains Tech Academy projects involving the programming language Python.
+Learn the basics of Python and object-oriented programming.
+Also learned how to use the libraries tkinter and Sqlite, and the framework Django.<br>
 I will be filling out the "Projects Under Repo" as I advance through the Bootcamp.
 Please stay tuned for future projects!